JijoThomas7/skills-github-pages/README.md

 Your blog is now live and has been deployed!

-Here's a recap of all the tasks you've accomplished in your repository:
+Here is  a recap of all the tasks you have accomplished in your repository:

 - You enabled GitHub Pages.
 - You selected a theme using the config file.